 Helen Hanson taught Languages before becoming a professional printmaker.
 She exhibited with Greenwich Printmakers for 23 years and was a founder member of South Bank Printmakers, with work in galleries throughout the UK.
-She is a former Council Member of the Society of Women Artists, a Fellow of the Society of Botanical Artists and winner of the President’s Award for her etching.
+She is a former Council Member of the Society of Women Artists, and was for a long time a Fellow of the Society of Botanical Artists, winning the President’s Award for her etching.
 Helen was for many years Administrator of Florum,

 an annual exhibition for artists inspired by plant life.